wilsonmar/wilsonmar.github.io/_posts/2016-04-29-devsecops.md

    PROTIP: Professional-level skill cannot be obtained alone but requires mentoring and sharing of techiques from several others as part of life-long apprenticeships free of competition.

+   Scanning finds "low hanging fruit" but fail to find all false negatives.

+   Scanners often report what can be "false positives", but whether each is or not requires time to investigate, which can be frustrating for some.

+2. PROTIP: A culture of zealousness at refining and adopting security requires #blameless psychological safety.

+   It's been said that DevOps is about culture.
+That also applies even more to DevSecOps.

-   Developers practice recognizing and <a target="_blank" href="https://github.com/teamed/quiz.git">fixing</a> <a target="_blank" href="https://wilsonmar.github.io/owasp-testing/"><strong>sample known-bad</strong> coding containing OWASP Top 10, API Top 20, etc.</a>
+   Like firemen practicing drills, developers can practice recognizing and <a target="_blank" href="https://github.com/teamed/quiz.git">fixing</a> <a target="_blank" href="https://wilsonmar.github.io/owasp-testing/"><strong>sample known-bad</strong> coding containing OWASP Top 10, API Top 20, etc.</a>

-   PROTIP: A culture of zealousness at refining and adopting security requires #blameless psychological safety.

-2. Inclusion of security considerations <strong>within the IDE (Integrated Development Environment)</strong>, such as <a target="_blank" href="https://wilsonmar.github.io/copilots/">coding CoPilot</a> AI code generators (using GPT, etc.)
+3. Inclusion of security considerations <strong>within the IDE (Integrated Development Environment)</strong>, such as <a target="_blank" href="https://wilsonmar.github.io/copilots/">coding CoPilot</a> AI code generators (using GPT, etc.)

    * PROTIP: <a target="_blank" href="https://wilsonmar.github.io/copilots/">My notes on GitHub and Microsoft CoPilot</a>
    * <a target="_blank" href="https://www.synopsys.com/blogs/software-security/introducing-black-duck-copilot/">Black Duck CoPilot</a>,